Res Hall Check-In

 Because Milligan College is a member of the CCCU, a national association of over 100 Christian colleges and universities, numerous off-campus learning opportunities are available.
-These include:

 Besides the CCCU programs, Milligan College offers the Humanities Summer Study Tour.
 In addition, through an agreement with CAPA International Education, Milligan offers the PCCIS Semester and Summer programs in London.
 Classes are held on the campus of Imperial College of Science, Technology and Medicine, part of the University of London.

 Milligan also partners with the Disney College Program in Orlando, FL, which offers business and hospitality courses alongside experiential learning.
 Information and application materials are available in the office of the Vice President for Academic Affairs.

 Milligan’s two libraries, P. H. Welshimer Library and the Seminary Library, offer a welcoming atmosphere with both individual and group study spaces, friendly staff, and excellent resources.
 Learn more at library.milligan.edu.

 Grad School Prep Class – sign up now!

 Milligan encourages students who are considering graduate school (any program, at any institution) to take Strategies for Graduate School Acceptance, a 1-credit hour course offered in the fall semester.
 The course meets on Mondays from 1-1:55 p.m. beginning Sept.
 10. Learn more about: